valters-tomsons/arcadia/README.md

 # Arcadia

-An experimental project in emulating backend services for Battlefield 1943, primarily targeting Playstation 3.
-This project is not affiliated with EA or DICE.
+An experimental project in emulating backend services for Battlefield 1943 (possibly others!).
+Project is in early development and is not yet playable.

-Note: This project is in early development and is not yet playable.
+**Note**: This project is not affiliated with EA or DICE.

 ## RPCS3 Client Configuration